terrorizer1980/ocaml-tree-sitter-languages/doc/adding-a-language.md

 How to add support for a new language
 ==

+⚠️ **This document is inherited from ocaml-tree-sitter-semgrep.
+It needs to be adapted as the project gets simplified and independent from semgrep.**

 This is about adding support for a new programming language in semgrep using the [tree-sitter](https://tree-sitter.github.io/tree-sitter/)